Osiris9999/Osiris9999/README.md

 </a>
 </br>

 Hi I am [Osiris](https://osiris9999.github.io/) , a rustacean and budding web developer from India.
-My aim is to become a security professional and help my people have secure software.
-I really love contributing to open source and building softwares.
-I hope you like me.
+My aim is to become a security professional.
+Trying to contribute to open source and building softwares.
 </br>

 **languages and tools:**